Economy of Nauru: Finance

 Nauru has been a cash economy since at least 2004, after the Bank of Nauru and the Republic of Nauru Finance Corporation went bankrupt and ceased operations in the early 2000s and the licenses of all offshore banks were revoked by the Nauru government in 2004.
 Nauru uses the Australian dollar for its currency.
 Most government payments are executed through electronic funds transfer.
 Electronic funds transfer at point of sale was introduced in 2020.
 The government is required to periodically fly in Australian currency to maintain liquidity.

 On 2 June 2015, an agency of Bendigo and Adelaide Bank, Australia's fifth largest bank, was established in Nauru by the Department of Finance.
-Effective from the end of April 2016, Westpac, one of Australia's largest banks, ceased having any dealings with the Nauru government.
-On 21 April 2016, it was announced that the Bendigo Bank was facing pressure to also close its operation in Nauru.
-As of September 2020, the agency of Bendigo and Adelaide Bank continued to operate in Nauru.
+Effective from the end of April 2016, Westpac, one of Australia's largest banks, ceased to have any dealings with the Nauru government.
+On 21 April 2016, it was announced that the Bendigo Bank was facing pressure also to close its operation in Nauru.

+On 14 November 2023, Bendigo and Adelaide Bank announced its intention to cease operation in Nauru by December 2024.
+On 24 January 2024, Nauru formally re-established diplomatic ties with the People's Republic of China after withdrawing recognition of Taiwan.
+In early March 2024, the Bank of China sent a delegation to Nauru to discuss its banking problems.
+On 18 March, Bendigo and Adelaide Bank announced its intention to delay its exit from Nauru, from December 2024 to July 2025.